federicosabbatanischiuma/Bachelor-s-thesis/README.md

-# Ricerca di Pattern Comportamentali di Bambini con Neurodiversità
+# Behavioral Pattern Analysis of Children with Neurodiversity: An Association Rules-Based Approach.

-Questo repository contiene il codice sorgente e i dataset utilizzati per la tesi "Ricerca di pattern comportamentali di bambini con neurodiversità: un approccio basato su regole di associazione".
+This repository contains the source code and datasets used for the thesis "Behavioral Pattern Analysis of Children with Neurodiversity: An Association Rules-Based Approach."

-## Descrizione del Progetto
+## Project Description

-Il progetto mira a identificare pattern comportamentali nei bambini con neurodiversità utilizzando tecniche di data mining basate su regole di associazione.
-Il codice nel repository è scritto in R e include script per la pulizia dei dati, l'analisi e la visualizzazione dei risultati.
+The project aims to identify behavioral patterns in children with neurodiversity using data mining techniques based on association rules.
+The code in this repository is written in R and includes scripts for data cleaning, analysis, and result visualization.

 ## Contenuto del Repository

-- `Codice_Tesi.Rmd`: Codice sorgente in formato R Markdown utilizzato per l'analisi dei dati e la generazione del report.
+- `Codice_Tesi.Rmd`: Source code in R Markdown format used for data analysis and report generation.
-- `Codice_Tesi.html`: Versione HTML renderizzata del codice R Markdown, contenente i risultati dell'analisi.
+- `Codice_Tesi.html`: Rendered HTML version of the R Markdown code, containing the analysis results.
-- `data.xlsx`: Dataset per la prima parte di analisi.
+- `data.xlsx`: Dataset for the first part of the analysis.
-- `Codice_Tesi.html`: Dataset per la seconda parte di analisi, leggermente pulito rispetto al primo.
+- `Codice_Tesi.html`: Dataset for the second part of the analysis, slightly cleaned compared to the first.